Mastercard/Fdx-Mock-Auth-Server/README.md

 6. Upon successful consent, you'll receive a success message.
 Copy the authorization code (the "code" field) from the URL in the browser.
 7. Paste the authorization code into the body of the Get Access Token request, under the "code" key.
 8. Hit the `Get Access Token` request endpoint.
 You will get the authorization token.
 9. Now you can access the resource API using this authorization token.
-Link to Resource server - https://github.com/Mastercard/Fdx-Mock-Resource-Server

 ## Instructions for Building a Docker Image
 1. Uncomment the following properties from [application.properties](https://github.com/Mastercard/Fdx-Mock-Auth-Server/blob/main/src/main/resources/application.properties) so that the authorization server can interact with the [resource server](https://github.com/Mastercard/Fdx-Mock-Resource-Server) running on the docker container.